Extractors: Reception

+Extractors received mixed reviews.
 Next Generation gave the game two stars out of five, and stated that "A couple of flaws keep Extractors from being as entertaining or addictive as the other puzzle games it imitates.
 It's extremely repetitive, and it suffers from an awkward interface - a real liability in a game like this.
 Only the patient need apply."